 Park and government officials realize that congestion is an issue, but "most favor finding better ways to manage the crowds rather than seeking to discourage them," the magazine points out.
 Officials asked the community for suggestions.
 Ideas included more parking lots, roads and entry booths, as well as "timed entry" or online reservations that would keep everyone from visiting at the same time, and setting a cap on how many people can come into the park each day.

-Zion National Park recently had lines of 300 people just to get on a shuttle bus between the park and the visitors center, reports NPR.
+In 2016, Zion National Park had lines of 300 people just to get on a shuttle bus between the park and the visitors center, reports NPR.
 Shuttles are mandatory during peak times when cars are banned at the park.

 "Zion was never designed to see, literally, millions of people," says Jack Burns, who is in charge of crowd management at Zion.